All Episodes

 They don't want to stop their products from coming into the United States.

-We're gonna get a much better deal.
+We're going to get a much better deal.

 It's called the negotiation.